newrelic/docs-website/.github/ISSUE_TEMPLATE/content-issue.md

 ### Anything else you'd like to share?

-Add any other context or screenshots about your request here.
+Add other context like screenshots, links to other docs, and information about your environment (operating system, application framework, etc.).